google/gvisor-website/content/docs/architecture_guide/performance.md

 The structural costs of gVisor are heavily influenced by the platform choice, which implements system call interception.
 Today, gVisor supports a variety of platforms.
 These platforms present distinct performance, compatibility and security trade-offs.
-For example, the KVM platform low overhead system call interception but runs poorly with nested virtualization.
+For example, the KVM platform has low overhead system call interception, but runs poorly with nested virtualization.